solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.4/visual-studio-code/README.md

 - [PyTorch](https://pytorch.org/)
 - [Keras](https://keras.io/)

-After you have a model, you use it to create a container, such as Docker, that can be deployed locally for testing.
+After you have a model, you use it to create a Docker container that can be deployed locally for testing.
 After testing is done, you can deploy the model as a production web service in either Azure Container Instances or Azure Kubernetes Service.
 For more information, see the article on [how to deploy and where](https://docs.microsoft.com/azure/machine-learning/service/how-to-deploy-and-where).

 Then you can manage your deployed models by using the [Azure Machine Learning SDK for Python](https://docs.microsoft.com/python/api/overview/azure/ml/intro?view=azure-ml-py) or the [Azure portal](https://portal.azure.com).
 You can evaluate model metrics, retrain, and redeploy new versions of the model, all while tracking the model's experiments.